 - Retrofit deadbolts for U.S. and Canadian single-family homes

-- Smart padlocks and outdoor villa locks for niche security needs
+- Smart sliding glass door lock and outdoor villa locks for advanced high end security needs

 - Enterprise-grade locks with central management for offices, hotels, and co-working spaces